Your special summer expedition cruise starts in Bergen – one of Norway’s most beautiful cities and perfect for exploring on foot.

 Tromsø also features fascinating history.
 It was the starting point for many Arctic expeditions and the first stop for hunters and explorers returning to civilisation.
 The city is known for great shopping and creative cuisine featuring fresh produce - hence its nickname as the ‘Paris of the North’.
 Tromsø is also recognized for its bold architecture.
 The Arctic Cathedral is one of the highlights, featuring an enormous stained-glass mosaic.

-Today´s included activity is a visit to the Polaria Arctic experience centre.
+Among other educational options, visit the Polaria Arctic experience centre.
 Look, feel, experience and understand why life in the sea and on land are inextricably linked.

 Polaria is also one of two places in Europe where you can see bearded seals at close range.